bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:25 PM CT, April 16</p>
+<p class="updated_time"> Latest data: 12:03 AM CT, April 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Today's high is 82°, which is 4° **warmer** than yesterday.
+Tomorrow is expected to be 18° *colder* than today.

 Currently:

 - 61°
 - Clear
-- 77% humidity
+- 76% humidity
 - 5 mph wind
-- 6% cloud cover
+- 0% cloud cover
-- 46 AQI 🟩
+- 43 AQI 🟩
-- 0.28 inches of rain in the past 24 hours
+- 0.19 inches of rain in the past 24 hours
 - 2.96 inches of rain expected in the next 48 hours